-Since December 2020, the Savannah region of the North and other regions in Togo are equipped with 20 computer rooms and a total of 480 computers running under Emmabuntüs, and complemented with data of the Free Culture: free books in ePub format, Vikidia, and a snapshot of the full Wikipedia encyclopedia.
+Since December 2020, the Savannah region of the North and other regions in Togo are equipped with 20 computer rooms and a total of 480 machines running under Emmabuntüs, and complemented with some Free Culture data: free books in ePub format, Vikidia, and a snapshot of the full Wikipedia encyclopedia.

-Map of the Togo with the locations of the computer rooms fitted with refurbished hardware running under Emmabuntüs and equipped by YovoTogo, JUMP Lab'Orione and the Emmabuntüs Collective from year 2015 to 2020
+Map of the Togo with the locations of the computer rooms fitted with refurbished hardware running under Emmabuntüs and equipped by YovoTogo, JUMP Lab'Orione and the Emmabuntüs Collective, from year 2015 upto 2020

-We have also important projects in Africa: in Cameroon with David, one of the founders of our collective, and the SAVAS association to equip orphanages.
-Together with the BloLab in Benin and the SenFabLab in Senegal for the refurbishing of old computers, to distribute them in disadvantaged area, and train the students to use free software tools.
+We have also important projects in Africa with the BloLab in Benin and the SenFabLab in Senegal for the refurbishing of old computers, to distribute them in disadvantaged area, and train the students to use free software tools.